-Most people advise not to hike alone, which I agree especially if you’re hiking in places with little foot traffic and in areas you aren’t familiar with, but sometimes going alone is a must.
-You could either not be able to find a traveling buddy or wish to have the silence of a solo trip in nature.
+Most people advise not to hike alone, which I agree, especially if you’re hiking in places with very little foot traffic and in areas you aren’t familiar with.
+But sometimes going alone is a must.
+Maybe you couldn’t find a traveling buddy or simply wish to have the silence of a solo trip in nature.

 Pack Snacks and Supplies

-When you’re packing your backpack to hike make sure to pack plenty of food.
+When you’re packing your backpack for a hike, be sure to pack plenty of food.
 If you know you’re going on a long hike, pack a sandwich for lunch.
-Nuts and fruit are always a good idea especially if you’re like me and get grouchy if you don’t eat every two hours.
-Make sure to also bring a full water bottle.
-Even if you’re only hiking for an hour, make sure to have at least a bottle of water and a granola bar, for if you decide to go farther or if the weather turns on you it’s better to be prepared.
-Packing a first aid kit of band aids, a small knife or scissors, needle and thread, and a small flashlight can be very handy if you hit trouble.
-An extra pair of socks are also handy for if anything is bound to get wet and take the longest to dry is your socks.
+Nuts and fruit are always a good idea (especially if you’re like me and get grouchy if you don’t eat every two hours).
+Make sure to bring a full water bottle.
+Even if you’re only hiking for an hour, make sure to have at least one extra bottle of water and at least a granola bar.
+If you decide to go a little further, or if the weather turns on you, it’s better to be prepared.
+Packing a first aid with some band aids, a small knife or scissors, needle and thread, and a small flashlight can be very handy if you hit any trouble.
+An extra pair of socks are also a good idea.
+Anything is bound to get wet and socks take the longest to dry.

 Don’t Waste Your Money on Useless Supplies